 JTJ Social Justice Trip (8th-9th Grade)

-Students in grades 8 & 9 are invited to participate in an Arizona Immigration Justice Trip, November 9-12, 2023.
+Students in grades 8 & 9 are invited to participate in an Arizona Immigration Justice Trip.
 Temple Judea is partnering with Tzedek America as we visit Phoenix, Tucson, and the border town of Nogales, Arizona, on this impactful immigration justice program.
 Teens will meet with organizations and people directly addressing the migration issues and enforcing the flow of migrants from Mexico to the United States.
 We meet with activists, homeland security agents, border patrol, retired border patrol, humanitarians, and state officials.
 The goal is to give a complete picture of the complex and layered issue of immigration in our country.
 This program registration carries an additional cost, which includes all programming, accommodations, airfare, and food in Arizona.
 Scholarships available upon request.

 Learn More